projectcontour/contour/master/README.md

 The [detailed documentation][3] provides additional information, including an introduction to Envoy and an explanation of how Contour maps key Envoy concepts to Kubernetes.

 We've also got [an FAQ][18] for short-answer questions and conceptual stuff that doesn't quite belong in the docs.

-## Known limitations

-* Contour does not yet support customizations with annotations.
-* Contour and Envoy do not yet support SSL/TLS.
-  [Work is underway][16] in the Envoy project to support SNI.
-This work will let Contour support TLS for multiple hostnames.

 ## Troubleshooting